noahdixon/toystore/docs/DesignDoc.md

 ### Client
 The simulated client uses Java's HTTP interface to construct HTTP GET requests for random products from the catalog in the format `GET /products/<product_name>`.
-It sends these requests to the Frontend Service at a specified hostname and port, and blocks for a response.
+It sends these requests to the Gateway Service at a specified hostname and port, and blocks for a response.
 Upon a successful response, with some probability the client constructs and sends a POST request to attempt to purchase the same product in a random quantity between 1-5 (or 1-quantity in